-Tenny Pinheiro lives in San Francisco, CA. He is the founder and former CEO of the Brazilian office of the pioneer global service design agency Livework, and the founder of the service-design for all initiative Servicedesignsprints.com
+Tenny Pinheiro lives in San Francisco, CA. He is the founder and former CEO of the Latam branch of the pioneer global service design agency Livework, and the founder of the service-design for all initiative sprintmaster.co

 .
-Tenny is also the founder of EISE, the School for Service Innovation
+Tenny is also the founder of the The Design Sprint School

-He advises and consults for Fortune 500 companies, NGOs and governmental agencies, and writes a service design column for Core 77.
+He advises and consults for Fortune 500 companies, NGOs and governmental agencies, and pens a permanent column at Core 77.

 An activist for the intersection between design and service, Tenny tosses the manufacturers’ myth of make and sell in favor of a humanistic and service-oriented perspective.
 He believes that great services are born out of vision and sensibility towards other people’s challenges and that craftsmanship in services comes from anticipating and connecting to people's needs and desires.

 For feedback, speaking and bootcamp inquiries you can reach Tenny Pinheiro directly via email@example.com

 Sign up for The Service Startup news alert.
 We promise not to spam or share your email address.